gauravvinayaka/R/README.md

 To measure the performance of mapply, i am replicating it for 100,500,1000,1500,2000 times.

-after using benchmark function, we are interested in the elapsed_times, which is in the [3] column
+after using benchmark function, we are interested in the elapsed_time, which is in the [3] column
 ```
 rep <- c(100,500,1000,1500,2000)
 for(i in rep){